microshare/microshare.github.io/docs/2/technical/data-format/hourly-snapshot.md

     }
 }
 ```

-This element specifies the miscellaneous meta data related to this specific hour's data.
+This element specifies the miscellaneous meta data related to the current hour's snapshot

-- **agg.period:** Start and end times for the current hour.
-- **date:** Date range over which the expected data is aggregated.
+- **date:** The date when the snapshot was taken.
-- **device:** Location of the device generating this data.
+- **device:** The location of the device generating this data, specified as an array of strings detailing the building, floor, specific area, and desk number.
-- **global:** Organisation that owns the device.
+- **global:** An array of strings representing the organization that owns the device and other relevant tags.
-- **iot.time:** Timestamp of the time this data was generated.
+- **iot.time:** The timestamp indicating when this data was generated.
+- **snapshot:** An object containing:
-- **snapshot:** The category of the device and the type of metric that is calculated. eg: motion, snr, etc.
+  - **category:** The category of the device (e.g., "device").
+  - **metric:** The type of metric that is calculated (e.g., "snr" for signal-to-noise ratio).